MATNet: Multi-Level Fusion Transformer-Based Model for Day-Ahead PV Generation Forecasting: Selected Ausgrid customers

 \section{Selected Ausgrid customers}

 In this work, we only focused on 26 out of the 300 customers: 33, 47, 73, 87, 88, 110, 124, 144, 151, 153, 157, 163, 175, 176, 188, 200, 201, 207, 222, 240, 256, 259, 263, 272, 281, 293, for a total of 8 postal codes in Newcastle region.
-These have no missing values or artefacts due to inactivity, failures or interruptions.
+These have no missing values or artifacts due to inactivity, failures, or interruptions.